Charley Varrick: Reception

-Although very well received critically, it was a disappointment at the box office.
-Reviewer Paul Tatara described Charley Varrick as "intelligent, commercial filmmaking at its finest.
+Although critically very well received, the film underperformed at the box office but still turned out to be a modest hit.
+Reviewer Paul Tatara describes Charley Varrick as "intelligent, commercial filmmaking at its finest.
 They rarely make them like this anymore."

-Vincent Canby in his review for The New York Times considered Charley Varrick as both an action film and a mystery:
+Vincent Canby, in his review for The New York Times, considered Charley Varrick as both an action film and a mystery:

 An intelligent action melodrama is probably one of the most difficult kinds of film to make.
 Intelligence in this case has nothing to do with being literate, poetic, or even reasonable.
 It has to do with movement, suspense, and sudden changes in fortune that are plausible enough to entertain without challenging you to question basic premises.
 If you start asking whether such-and-such could really have happened, or if so-and-so would have acted in a certain way, the action film falls apart.

-John Simon said Charley Varrick was one of the more accomplished specimens of the gangster genre.
+John Simon at New York magazine said that Charley Varrick is one of the more accomplished specimens of the gangster genre.

 While not strictly a "remake", 2 Guns (2013) has many of its film elements lifted from Charley Varrick.